0x80/convert-codebase-casing/README.md

 # TODO

-- [] Node modules in subfolders are still picked up as input files
+- Rewrite to take file inputs using glob patterns
+- Take .gitignore as input to generate glob patterns

 # How it works